Lesson 1 - An Introduction to Deafblindness

 Option 2

 Visit two or three of the following organizations’ websites, which serve children with syndromes associated with deafblindness and their families.
-Write one to two paragraphs that compare the etiologies and effects of the syndromes.
+Compare the etiologies and effects of the syndromes.

 Option 3

-Working with a partner or team, select a typical age-appropriate activity or skill that you want to teach a child how to do (e.g., brush teeth, count to 10, pour a glass of liquid, identify their state on a map).
-Imagine that you’ll teach this activity or skill to a child you know who is deafblind or to Paul or Liam, who you met in this lesson.
-Brainstorm a list of what you might need to do differently if the child has vision and hearing loss.
-Then, discuss ways you might overcome these challenges.
+Select a typical age-appropriate activity or skill that you want to teach a child how to do (e.g., brush teeth, count to 10, pour a glass of liquid, identify their state on a map).
+Imagine that you’ll teach this activity or skill to a child you know who is deafblind or to Paul or Liam, whom you met in this lesson.
+What might you need to do differently if the child has vision and hearing loss?
+How might you overcome these challenges?

 Part 2 - The Impact of Deafblindness on Learning